shakes76/PatternAnalysis-2023/recognition/FacebookGCN_s4764408/readme.md

 # GCN Model for Node Classification
+This project aims to develop an appropriate multi-layer Graph Convolutional Network (GCN) model for semi-supervised multi-class node classification, utilizing the Facebook Large Page-Page Network dataset.
+To accomplish this, we will use a partially processed dataset, where the features are represented as vectors in a 128-dimensional space.

 ## Description
 This project implements a Graph Convolutional Network (GCN) to perform node classification on the Facebook Large Page-Page Network dataset.

 ## Algorithm
 The GCN is a type of neural network that operates directly on graphs.
 It uses the graph structure and node features to predict a label for each node.
+The graph convolution layer collects data from neighboring nodes and updates the feature representation of the node.
+The convolution operation of the graph relies on a weighted collection of the features of adjacent nodes.
+The last layer is a linear classifier that translates the output from the final GCN layer into class scores.

 ## Dependencies
 - torch